TIPS FOR YOUR DECEMBER TRIP IN EUROPE

 Europe in December is a perfect time to visit.
 Winter sports lovers will be in heaven, but even if you aren’t into winter sports (like me), Europe is a great destination as the cities are so much fun to visit.

-So, in this post you will find out what to expect when you visit Europe in December – general travel tips (like what to pack) as well as tips on the best cities to visit and fun winter sports activities you can do in December in Europe.
+So, in this post you will find out what to expect when you visit in December – general travel tips (like what to pack) as well as tips on the best cities to visit (some cities even offer winter sport possibilities while other offer warm temperatures).

-Here is what you need to know if you are planning a December Europe trip.
+Here is what you need to know if you are planning a December trip.

-December in Europe can be rainy and gray at times – however, it can also be like a winter wonderland.
+December can be rainy and gray at times.
+However, it can also be like a winter wonderland.
 So, this will allow you to do different things in Europe – you can do winter sports but can also do nice strolls along the beach where you have mild temperatures (at least in Southern Italy).

 - Coat – Warm And Waterproof: A warm, waterproof jacket should be one of the very first items that you think to pack.
 If possible opt for a lightweight, trench raincoat that will keep you warm, dry, and comfortable.